Rogue (Marvel Comics): Ultimate Marvel

 During Ultimate X-Men #77, she loses her arm during a fight with Cable.
 However, after absorbing some of Wolverine's healing power, her arm appears to grow back.

 In Ultimate X-Men #80, Cyclops disbands the X-Men following Xavier's death.
 Rogue stays with the Iceman at the Xavier Institute as a student.
 Xavier later returns and reveals himself to be alive.
 Rogue once again becomes an X-Man.
 At the end of Ultimate X-Men, a Banshee-enhanced Rogue is seen to be a member of Colossus' team.
 Her appearance heavily altered, it seems her abilities have been enhanced such that she can call on absorbed abilities, as she has Colossus' armored flesh and the Angel's feathered wings extending from her arms.
-While telling Cyclops the benefits of Banshee she kisses him; when asked why, she replies "'Cause I can."
+While telling Cyclops the benefits of Banshee she kisses him.
+When asked why, she replies "'Cause I can."

 In Ultimate X-Men #95, she reveals that when her father got drunk he would molest her.
 Once when he tried to touch her, she took his life.
 She also appears to have found out who Vindicator was, but before she could elaborate, Vindicator took her out.

 Addicted to Banshee, Colossus' X-Men began to acquire more Banshee from the Acolytes.
 When they were discovered by the others, a battle raged.
 She absorbed the Iceman's power and kissed him to show what Banshee could allow her, but the kiss was broken off by Firestar.
 Hostilities ceased when Northstar turns up — alive, but crippled.

-After the Ultimatum Wave hits Manhattan, Jean refuses to allow Rogue to join her, as she cannot be trusted.
+After the Ultimatum Wave hits Manhattan, Jean Grey refuses to allow Rogue to join her as she cannot be trusted.
 Rogue then attacks Department H, absorbing Sasquatch's power and attacked Jubilee.
 It is then revealed that Vindicator is, in fact, John Wraith, whom she blames for ruining her life.
 She threatens him for help in killing Magneto.
 They travel to Montreal, where Rogue poses as a stripper to get close to Sabretooth and the Juggernaut.
 The Purifiers soon attack the X-Mansion and the Juggernaut dies fighting alongside Rogue.
 Rogue absorbs his powers just before he dies and now permanently possesses them.
 She then helps the X-Men in their effort to defeat Magneto and his Brotherhood.
 They do so, but suffer many casualties.
 Rogue is one of the few X-Men to survive to battle alongside Jean Grey, the Iceman, Shadowcat, Storm, and Colossus.
 She is last seen helping Jean Grey and the Iceman tear down the Xavier Institute and everything on the estate.
 They bury the remains of the deceased X-Men in its place.